-Even for desirable accounts, carriers are going to try to edge up their rates a bit, but we don't detect a lot of urgency.
+Even for desirable accounts, insurers are going to try to edge up their rates a bit, but we don't detect a lot of urgency.
 Side A products are enjoying excellent loss ratios, making rate increases less critical.

 However, underlying this good experience is trouble in the D&O market, especially with regard to state legal- and regulatory-based claims.
-As plaintiff's attorneys find federal-based suits less fruitful, opportunities to base their client's claims on state regulations are becoming a source of covered insurance claims.
+As plaintiffs' attorneys find federal-based suits less fruitful, opportunities to base their client's claims on state regulations are becoming a source of covered insurance claims.

-Another, and less-predicted, source of covered claims is non-monetary damages.
+Another, and less-predicted, source of covered claims is nonmonetary damages.
 Such damages are commonly thought to be excluded under D&O policies, but unfortunately not all courts agree.
-These awards, when included in a claim as covered, can be expensive - and probably not anticipated by the carrier when developing their rates.
+These awards, when included in a claim as covered, can be expensive-and probably not anticipated by the insurer when developing its rates.